0phoff/MDXP/README.md

 The cool thing about the MDX transpiler is that it is build with the [Unified](https://unifiedjs.com/) toolset.
 This allows us to extend the transpiler and add our own features to the MDX format.
 As an example, we use this to transform the image markdown syntax, which you write as `![ALT_TEXT](URL)` into `import imported_image from 'URL'; ![ALT_TEXT]({imported_image})`.
-This is necessary, so that your image gets correctly processed by webpack!
+This is necessary so that your image gets correctly processed by webpack!

-While it is not really necessary to understand all this in order to use MDXP, I believe that it is always helpful to understand how your code gets transformed into the end result you see.
-Have fun creating beautiful presentations! :heart:

 ### How is this different from MDX-Deck